 - Doctors’ offices

-Typically, they’re provided with an intense level of monitoring, so that providers can ensure that sobriety is arriving in a safe and controlled manner, but they might not be required to live inside the walls of a hospital in order to get well.
+Typically, patients in sub-acute detox are provided with a level of monitoring that ensures sobriety happens in a safe and controlled manner.
 In residential programs, patients might live on site, but they might spend their detox days strolling the grounds of the facility, participating in therapy or otherwise interacting with the world.
-They’re not cooped up as much as they are healing in motion.
-In some cases, patients even live at home as they detox, coming in for monitoring in a series of appointments.
+In some cases patients live at home during sub-acute detox, coming in for a series of monitoring appointments.

-It’s this medication and monitoring aspect that sets subacute programs apart from at-home, DIY care.
-People who try to recover alone often have no idea what to expect from the recovery process, and they’re often unable to react when something terrible happens.
+Those who struggle with addiction and try to recover alone often have no idea what to expect from the detox and recovery process, and they’re often unable to react when something dangerous happens.
+Going through medically-supervised, sub-acute detox in a treatment facility is the best way to begin addiction recovery.